Following are answers to frequently asked questions. New questions and answers will be added periodically.

 Keep in mind that the school model, involving a centralized administrative office working with multiple programs or divisions, already exists and functions effectively on our campus.
 Moving forward, the structure of each school’s administrative office may be different based on the needs of the school.
 For example, some current support staff could move from a division to a central school office to undertake common tasks currently being handled in multiple departments, while others may stay with individual divisions.
 The school director will identify and organize an appropriate structure to ensure that the required administrative responsibilities are covered effectively.
 We are aware that some department chairs presently engage in some administrative tasks that were the responsibility of support staff members in the past.
 We anticipate that transition to the school model will allow us to restore critical staffing support where it is most needed.

 What will the responsibilities of the division coordinator be?

 Responsibilities may vary based on the complexity and needs of the division.
 It’s possible, for example, that there could be more than one coordinator for a large division that has multiple programs.
 Duties of the division coordinator may include, but are not limited to:

-- Consulting with the director and/or support staff regarding course staffing needs
+- Consulting with the school director and/or support staff regarding course staffing needs

 - Providing input to the school director to inform the director’s assignment of workload to faculty